10 People Who Were Patient Zero of a Deadly Epidemic

 The most devastating outbreak of Ebola the world has ever seen happened in 2014 and claimed the lives of over 5,000 people in one year.
 As of January 2016, more than 11,000 people have died from the disease, five times more than all other Ebola outbreaks combined.

 The first person to succumb to this deadly virus is thought to have been Emile Ouamouno, a two-year-old boy living in a remote village deep in the Guinean forest region.
-Emile’s death was quickly followed by that of his three-year-old sister, Philomene, their pregnant mother, their grandmother, and a number of other people from his village.
+Emile’s death was quickly followed by his three-year-old sister, Philomene, their pregnant mother, their grandmother, and many other people from his village.
 But it would be months before Ebola got the worldwide attention it badly needed.

 The Ebola virus spread with incredible ease across Guinea’s border into Sierra Leone and Liberia.
 According to the New England Journal of Medicine, the epidemiologists who traced the 2014 Ebola virus to the doorstep of Emile’s family were unable to work out how the toddler became infected.
 The most prevalent theory is that the disease was transmitted to humans from local fruit bats.